tonystar/minform/site-1/index.md

 **Sveleven** is an advanced version of 🥷 [*Blade*switch](https://bladeswitch.com/) starter:

-- _BUT_ focusing exclusively on Eleventy v4 and adding Tailwind v4 support
+- _BUT_ focusing exclusively on Eleventy v4 and adding Tailwind v4 support.
 - It uses same [eleventy-bricks](https://github.com/anydigital/eleventy-bricks) plugin to symlink `eleventy.config.js` by default (so you don't have to maintain it anymore!)
-- It also uses Nunjucks version of the same *universal* <i class="fa-solid fa-cubes-stacked"></i> [bricks](https://github.com/anydigital/bricks) theme
+- It also uses Nunjucks version of the same *universal* <i class="fa-solid fa-cubes-stacked"></i> [bricks](https://github.com/anydigital/bricks) theme:
   - *universal* means you can switch `.njk` to `.liquid` any time
   - *universal* also means you can switch from `tailwind` to `pico.css` or even bare-metal `bricks.css`